 - A budget hotel starts at about €55 if you want to stay fairly central.
 Praktik Vinoteca starts at about 80 euros and has personality!

 - Mid-range hotels start at about €100.
 I recommend Hotel Ibis Barcelona Centre, which starts at €119.

 - For luxury, they’re about €250 minimum.
 Hotel The Serras with a splendid rooftop view starts at €300.

-- A single one-way ticket to use public transportation ticket costs €2.20.
+- A single one-way ticket to use public transport ticket costs €2.20.

 - The most budget-friendly way to get around is to buy a T-10 ticket (10 one-way journeys), which is €10.20.
-It can be used for bus, metro, local train, and tram.
+It can be used for buses, metro, local train, and tram.